qgindi/LibreAutomate/Other/DocFX/_doc/editor/Command line.md

 uid: command_line
 ---

-# Command line of Au.Editor.exe
+# Command line of `Au.Editor.exe`

+- `/v` - show the main window when started, regardless of program settings.
+- `/a` - indicates that the program started automatically and therefore must ignore **Options > Program > Visible if not auto-started**.
+Used by **Options > Program > Start with Windows**.
+- `/reload` - if the program is running, reload current workspace.
-**/n** as the first argument - don't restart as administrator when started not as administrator.
+- `/n` (the first argument) - don't restart as administrator when started not as administrator.
 See [UAC](xref:uac).

-To restart as administrator the program uses Windows Task Scheduler task `\Au\Au.Editor`.
-It is created by the setup program.
-Does not restart if the task is missing or disabled.

-**/v** - show the main window when started, regardless of program settings.

-**/a** - indicates that the program started automatically and therefore must ignore **Options > Program > Visible if not auto-started**.
-Used by **Options > Program > Start with Windows**.

-**/reload** - if the program is running, reload current workspace.

-**"script name or relative path in current workspace"** - run the script.
+- `"script name or relative path in current workspace"` - run the script.
 Can be followed by script's command line arguments (the *args* variable).

-**"full path of a file or folder"** - import it into the current workspace (shows a dialog).
+- `"full path of a file or folder"` - import it into the current workspace (shows a dialog).
 Can be multiple files, like `"file1" "file2" "file3"`.

-**"workspace folder path"** - open or import the workspace (shows a dialog).
+- `"workspace folder path"` - open or import the workspace (shows a dialog).

 With the last 3 cannot be used other arguments except **/n**.